telosnetwork/telos-docs/docs/learn/voting_guide/telos_mobile_app.md

 ### PREREQUISITES

-Each one of these things preqrequistes are vital to successful voting.
+Each one of these things prerequisites is vital to successful voting.

 1. Have a Telos Account setup
 2. Anchor wallet.
 If you don't have an Anchor wallet, you can download one [here](https://greymass.com/en/anchor/)
 3. Native TLOS currency
-4. System Resources: NET, RAM, CPU (See the guide at the below powering up your account.)
+4. System Resources: NET, RAM, CPU (See the guide below powering up your account.)

 Install the Decide Voter Mobile App [here](https://decidevoter.app/)

-Make sure you have Anchor Wallet installed on your Mobile phone and that the account(s) you are intending to use are imported.
+Make sure you have Anchor Wallet installed on your Mobile phone and that the account(s) you are intending to use is imported.

 Open Decide Voter on mobile.
 Then click on the plus button to import the account by signing the transaction using Anchor mobile.